Search

 Laboratories often use a variety of hazardous products.
 Unless an exemption applies, as outlined below, these products must be provided with WHMIS supplier labels and safety data sheets (SDSs).
 Suppliers must provide these documents to laboratories when products are purchased.

-It is a good practice to have an up-to-date inventory of all laboratory products, and to fully review each SDS that arrives to ensure that workers are fully trained to safely handle, use, and store these products.
+It is a good practice to have an up-to-date inventory of all laboratory products and to fully review each SDS that arrives to ensure that workers are fully trained to safely handle, use, and store these products.

-What labelling requirements apply for small containers?
+What labelling requirements apply to small containers?

 Back to top